posva/unplugin-vue-router/docs/rfcs/data-loaders/colada.md

 ## Refresh by default

-To avoid unnecesarry frequent refreshes, Pinia Colada refreshes the data when navigating (instead of _refetching_).
+To avoid unnecessary frequent refreshes, Pinia Colada refreshes the data when navigating (instead of _refetching_).
 Change the `staleTime` option to control how often the data should be refreshed, e.g. setting it to 0 will refresh the data every time the route changes.

 ## Route tracking